KevinKra/Notes/certifications/aws/solutions_architect/raw_2.md

 - If you are building brand new applications in the cloud, then it is highly recommended that you consider Amazon SQS and Amazon SNS.
 Amazon SQS and SNS are lightweight, fully managed message queue and topic services that scale almost infinitely and provide simple, easy-to-use APIs.
 You can use Amazon SQS and SNS to decouple and scale microservices, distributed systems, and serverless applications, and improve reliability.

-- If you're using messaging with existing applications and want to move your messaging service to the cloud quickly and easily, it is recommended that you consider Amazon MQ.
+- **If you're using messaging with existing applications** and want to move your messaging service to the cloud quickly and easily, it is recommended that you consider Amazon MQ.

-- Amazon SWF is incorrect because this is a fully-managed state tracker and task coordinator service and not a messaging service, unlike Amazon MQ, AmazonSQS and Amazon SNS.
+- Amazon SWF is incorrect because this is a fully-managed state tracker and task coordinator service and not a messaging service, unlike Amazon MQ, AmazonSQS, and Amazon SNS.

 - Create an Amazon SNS topic and configure two Amazon SQS queues to subscribe to the topic.
 Grant Amazon S3 permission to send notifications to Amazon SNS and update the bucket to use the new SNS topic.